DrSocket/nunki.co/readme.md

 Everything should work if you have Firefox or Chrome installed in your setup.
 It is necessary to comment/uncomment the correct browser in the upper section in the script.
+In line 72 I put a limit to the number of different articles to be printed.
+In a real world scenario I would probably use a database to store the articles just print the output to the terminal.

 run code with